openMetadataInitiative/openMINDS_actions/README.md

 [![GitHub][license-shield]][license-url]
 [![GitHub contributors][contributors-shield]][contributors-url]

-The **openMINDS Actions** repository hosts a collection of GitHub Actions workflows that automate CI/CD processes across the openMINDS framework.
+The **openMINDS Actions** repository hosts a collection of GitHub Actions workflows that automate CI/CD pipelines across the openMINDS framework.

+## How to contribute

+The openMINDS metadata framework is an open-source project and community contributions are highly appreciated.
+If you want to contribute please follow our :arrow_right: [**contribution guidelines**][contribution-url].

 ## Funding and acknowledgements